Inmates at Iowa's state prisons helping produce PPE

 Overton said, "it's at every one of our prisons across the state.
 What they're normally doing is building furniture, doing braille translations, they're doing metalwork, and they can sell any of their products or services to nonprofits across the state."

 "Schools often buy their desks through Iowa Prison Industries.
-They're all assembled by inmates," said Overton, "this is in our nine facilities across the system, they're all kind of specializing in different areas."
+They're all assembled by inmates," said Overton.

-Overton said, "It's a lot of neat ways inmates are able to learn job skills, earn a little bit of an allowance too while they're incarcerated, and then we're also helping serve nonprofits through the works of their labor."
+“This in our nine facilities across the system, they're all kind of specializing in different areas,” he said of the program.

 With the new coronavirus pandemic, Overton said IPI has shifted production or added production capacity to help address the shortage of PPE in the state of Iowa.